karinlag/submit_ena/submitreads.md

 - sample_acc - this is the accession of the sample that this experiment belongs to.
 If the sample is not submitted yet, the same mechanism of referring to the sample alias by using "refname" instead of "accession" can be used.
 - library name - a name for your library
 - instrument - this value should refer to the sequencer that was used, [for a list, see this document](https://ena-docs.readthedocs.io/en/latest/reads/webin-cli.html#instrument).
+- read length - this value is the length of your reads.

 The values mentioned above have to be _replaced_ with values appropriate for the files in question.
 In addition, some values in the LIBRARY_DESCRIPTOR section have to be specified.
 These are prefilled in the example file.
 The documents mentioned below contain information regarding other values that are valid.

 * WGS as the Library Strategy means that this is a whole genome sequencing experiment, [for more, see this document](https://www.ebi.ac.uk/ena/submit/reads-library-strategy).
 * GENOMIC as the Library Source means that the DNA is genomic, [for more see this document](https://ena-docs.readthedocs.io/en/latest/reads/webin-cli.html#source).
 * RANDOM as the Library Selection describes how XXXXXX was done, [for more, see this document](https://ena-docs.readthedocs.io/en/latest/reads/webin-cli.html?highlight=random#selection).
+* NOMINAL_LENGTH as the read length.

 ```
 <?xml version="1.0" ?>